zach-bradley/capstone-project-one/README.md

 **a.
 What does your database schema look like?**

-My database would consist of users and recipes
+table users <br>
+id SERIAL PRIMARY KEY <br>
+username TEXT NOT NULL UNIQUE<br>
+password TEXT NOT NULL<br>

+table recipes<br>
+id SERIAL PRIMARY KEY<br>
+name TEXT NOT NULL<br>
+ingredients TEXT NOT NULL<br>
+macro_count TEXT NOT NULL<br>

 **b.
 What kinds of issues might you run into with your API?**

-Ingredients not being in the API or nutrition information being wrong coming back from the API
+Ingredients not being in the API or nutrition information being wrong coming back from the API.
+The API being down for any reason.
+The API not acting in the way I would want it to.

 **c.
 Is there any sensitive information you need to secure?**